Software Engineering: A Modern Approach

 5.4 Cohesion

-Cohesion has the following advantages:
+Cohesion offers the following advantages:

 5.4.1 Examples